Available with Standard or Advanced license.

 The Load A Topology To A Parcel Fabric tool is located in the Catalog window under Toolboxes > System Toolboxes > Parcel Fabric Tools.tbx > Data Migration.
-The tool can also be opened by right-clicking a parcel fabric dataset: In the Catalog window, right-click the parcel fabric dataset into which you want to import data, point to Import and click Parcels.
+The tool can also be opened by right-clicking a parcel fabric dataset and clicking Import > Parcels.

 The Load A Topology To A Parcel Fabric geoprocessing tool can use either the parcel line or parcel polygon feature class as the Input (Topology) Feature Class; however, a topology of both a polygon and line feature class is required for loading to complete successfully.

 Use a line feature class to load lines as connection lines, dependent lines, or unclosed parcels.
 Lines that do not have a corresponding polygon will be migrated as unclosed parcels.
 Add a Category field to load dangling lines as connection lines or dependent lines.
 Set the category of a dangling line to 3 to represent connection lines or 1 to represent dependent lines.

 If there is a selection present on the input polygon or line feature class, only the selected features will be loaded into the fabric.